Are you an international student?

 QUALIFICATION AND RECOGNITION

-After completion, you will receive the UEE22011 Certificate II in Electrotechnology (Career Start).
+After completion of this course you will receive the UEE22011 Certificate II in Electrotechnology (Career Start).

 UEE30811 Certificate III in Electrotechnology (Electrician) Apprenticeship